-The Nida Fisherman’s Ethnographic Homestead, which is typical of the Curonian Spit, is on the shore of the lagoon in the southern part of old Nida, in the former village of Haken (part of the village on the promontory in the lagoon).
+The Ethnographic Fisherman’s Homestead in Nida, which is typical in the Curonian Spit, is situated on the shore of the lagoon in the southern part of old Nida, in the former village of Haken (part of the village on the cape in the lagoon).

-In 1973, conservationists from Klaipėda restored both the house and an outbuilding.
-A building facing the lagoon features an exhibition of a house interior from the turn of the 20th century, telling us about the everyday life of a fisherman on the Curonian Spit.
-The entire homestead-turned-museum reflects the old way of life of local fishermen.
+In 1973, conservationists from Klaipėda restored both residential houses and the outbuilding.
+The building facing the lagoon features an exhibition of a typical house interior and tells of daily life of a fisherman living on the Curonian Spit at the turn of the 20th century.
+The entire homestead-turned-museum was fitted out to reflect the old way of life of local fishermen.

 The exhibition was first renewed in 2017, using modern innovative equipment, various visual solutions and creative installations in order to create a sense of presence of the old residents of the house.
 The idea behind the renewed exhibition is a sense of a moment stilled in time, as if the house was full of life and bustle of its inhabitants.
 Therefore, authentic articles are placed as if they were in use.